What Is Pub Sub?

 Nowadays, systems are spread around the world that work at Internet-level in geographically distributed data centers.
 Their servers organize short-time application modules to handle the traffic.
 Today’s data volume, latency, seasonal traffic, and network data corruption has added more complex layers to information systems.

-Benefits of Pub Sub Systems
+What are the Benefits of Pub Sub Systems?

 All users get benefits when developing an information system using the Pub/Subsystem.
 The simplistic Pub/Sub pattern also helps and simplifies the development method in many ways.